maikar1995/screenshare-web/README.md

 ```bash
 npm run dev
 ```
-Open your browser and navigate to `http://localhost:3000` to view the application.
+Open your browser and navigate to `http://localhost:3001` (or the port shown in terminal) to view the application.

 ## Testing